anasfik/nostr/README.md

   );
 ```

-The only required fields here are: `kind`, `keyPairs`and `content`. if `tags` os ignored, it will be set to `[]`, and if `createdAt` is ignored, it will be set to `DateTime.now()` automatically.
+The only required fields here are `kind`, `keyPairs` and `content`.

+- if `tags` is ignored, it will be set to `[]`.
+- if `createdAt` is ignored, it will be set to `DateTime.now()` automatically.
+- other fields like `id` and `sign` will be generated automatically.

-`NostrEvent.fromPartialData` requires the `keyPairs` because it needs to get the private key to sign the event and assign it the `sign` field, and it needs to get the public key to use it as the `pubkey` of the event.
+`NostrEvent.fromPartialData` requires the `keyPairs` because it needs to get the private key to sign the event and assign to the `sign` field, and it needs to get the public key to use it as the `pubkey` of the event.

-to get a `NostrKeyPairs` of your event creator, refer please to the [Keys Service](#keys-service) section.
+To get a `NostrKeyPairs` of your event creator, refer please to the [Keys Service](#keys-service) section.

 #### Connecting to relay(s):

-as I already said, that this package exposes only one main instance, which is `Nostr.instance`, you will need to initialize/connect to your relay(s) only one time in your Dart/Flutter app with:
+as I already said, this package exposes only one main instance, which is `Nostr.instance`, you will need to initialize/connect to your relay(s) only one time in your Dart/Flutter app with:

 ```dart
 Nostr.instance.relaysService.init(